bhagadepravin/knox-workshop/README.md

 ```

-3. Ignore if master secret key password is same as keystore, if not you can update it to new password:
+### Step 3.
+Ignore if master secret key password is same as keystore, if not you can update it to new password:

 ```
 cd /opt/cloudera/parcels/CDH-7.2.1-1.cdh7.2.1.p0.4847773/lib/knox/bin